 9. MUTUAL UNDERSTANDINGS

-All parties agree that:
+Host Sponsor and International Sponsor agree that:

 a.
 The Rotary Grant, if approved, will be awarded to the Host Sponsor and International

 Sponsor.

 b.
 The Host Sponsor and International Sponsor will control and manage the Rotary Grant. c.
 The Host Sponsor and International Sponsor will be involved in all stages of the project. d.
 The Host Sponsor and International Sponsor will each have a grant project management